Miranda Hart: Television

 Before her own series was commissioned, Hart made appearances in various British sitcoms.
 In Not Going Out she initially appeared as an acupuncturist.
 However, her performance impressed producers so much that they wrote a regular role for her as Barbara, a sarcastic and clumsy cleaner.
 She continued to play the part until the production of Miranda in 2009.
 Hart earned a British Comedy Award nomination for her role as Teal in two series of the BBC television comedy sci-fi sitcom Hyperdrive, which ran from January 2006 to August 2007.

-She also appeared in even smaller roles in French & Saunders, My Family and Other Animals, Nighty Night, Absolutely Fabulous, The Vicar of Dibley as a speed-date programmer, Lead Balloon, William and Mary, Smack the Pony (for which she wrote and performed in a couple of sketches and a number of video diaries), Stupid!, Monday Monday as Tall Karen, and as a minicab driver in the Channel 5 comedy Angelos, which ran for 6 episodes.
+Hart also appeared in minor roles in French & Saunders, My Family and Other Animals, Nighty Night, Absolutely Fabulous, The Vicar of Dibley as a speed-dating host, Lead Balloon, William and Mary, Smack the Pony (for which she wrote and performed in a couple of sketches and a number of video diaries), Stupid!, Monday Monday as Tall Karen, and as a minicab driver in the Channel 5 comedy Angelos, which ran for 6 episodes.

-Hart is best known for her performance in her self-titled, self-penned and semi-autobiographical sitcom Miranda, which started recording for BBC Two in 2008 and began airing on 9 November 2009.
+Hart is best known for her performance in her self-titled, self-penned and semi-autobiographical sitcom Miranda, which began was broadcast from November 2009.
 The situation comedy also features Sarah Hadland, Tom Ellis, Patricia Hodge, James Holmes, and Sally Phillips.
 The series is based on Hart's semi-autobiographical writing and followed a television pilot and the BBC Radio 2 comedy Miranda Hart's Joke Shop.
 Described as an "old-fashioned" sitcom, it received positive comments from critics and Hart won the 2009 Royal Television Society award for comedy performance for her role in the first series.

 A second series was commissioned and filming started in mid-2010.
 The series began airing on BBC Two and BBC HD on 15 November 2010.
 A third series began broadcasting from 26 December 2012 on BBC One.
 Repeats of the show have begun airing on UKTV Gold.
 She also presented a BBC spoof programme looking back over 2009 called 2009 Unwrapped with Miranda Hart.
 A similar show looking back over 2010 was also broadcast in December 2010.
 In 2014, she announced that her sitcom Miranda would come to an end after two final episodes due to air in December 2014.